cybergis/intro-to-keeling/docs/slurm101.md

-# Example Jobs
+# SLURM 101

 Now that you're acquainted with Keeling and have this repository downloaded, we can get some hands-on experience in running jobs in SLURM.
+[SLURM](https://slurm.schedmd.com/overview.html) which formerly stands for Simple Linux Utility for Resource Management is a job scheduling system commonly used on High-Performance Computing (HPC) systems, including Keeling!

 ## Count.py Example